kjhealy/kieranhealy.hugo/content/blog/harrison-white/index.markdown

 ---

 The first [Sociological Scence Conference](https://socsciconf.org) began this morning.
-It was organized primarily by colleague Steve Vaisey, along with Ashley Harrell, Craig Rawlings, Turgut Kestinturk, Pablo Bello, and myself.
+It was organized primarily by my colleague Steve Vaisey, along with Ashley Harrell, Craig Rawlings, Turgut Kestinturk, Pablo Bello, and myself.
 We began on a somber note because of some news that came with the first visitors on Sunday evening.